Grrr (film)

 Grrr is a 2024 Indian Malayalam language survival comedy film directed by Jay K. Based on the true story of a man who jumped into the lion enclosure in Thiruvananthapuram Zoo in 2018, the film stars Kunchacko Boban and Suraj Venjaramoodu.
 It was released on 14 June 2024 where it received mixed reviews from critics and struggled at the box office.
 It was a box office bomb.

 Premise

-Rejimon Nadar got drunk after heartbreak over his lover Rachana because of caste issues, while Haridas Nair was the employer of a zoo who dealt with his problems because of his corruption.
-Later, he learns that Reji is in the lion Darshan's den, and rushes to save him only to fight with him for survival, as news media cover the event.
+Rejimon "Reji" Nadar became drunk following heartbreak over his lover Rachana due to caste issues.
+Meanwhile, Haridas Nair, the employer at a zoo, grappled with his own problems stemming from corruption.
+Later, he learns that Reji is in the lion Darshan's den, and he rushes to save him, only to find himself in a struggle for survival as the news media cover the unfolding events.